maxbrand99/maxbanned-p2k-script/README.md

 have fun kongz...runs p2k for you

+CHARMZ SUPPORT HAS BEEN REMOVED.
+Because you are now able to add as many charmz as you want at a time, apply them via UI before running it.

+Runs batches of 25 at a time, and then will finish any remaining runs (30 runs = batch of 25 then batch of 5).
+After doing the runs, it waits for chainlink and then finalizes the runs.

 THIS WILL OVERPAY FOR GAS.
 I didnt feel like figuring it out at time of run, so I just defaulted to the same number.
 Thankfully, its matic chain so it does not really matter.

 https://lampandmaxaxiebot.notion.site/Windows-Install-Guide-5f09a3c782d342f9a1382c30217092d3